mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

     └── [more children]
 {% endhighlight %}

-A real world example of pipelines for Mobile space is UI automation tests, often called Functional or Acceptance testing.
+A real world example of pipelines for mobile space is UI automation tests, often called Functional or Acceptance tests.
 UI automation is usually a heavyweight task compared to unit tests.
 If you run UI automation tests as part of a single build plan it can take too long to complete.

 You can create a separate plan for UI automation only, but then you don't want to trigger it every time there is a commit to SCM.
 There's no point running UI automation tests if the build fails.
 So you add UI automation tests plan as a child plan to the main build plan thus creating pipeline.